 A number of environmental measures have been the subject of congressional activity.
 On April 21, 2005, the House passed H.R.
-6, the Energy Policy Act of 2005 (the Senate Energy and Natural Resources Committee approved its version of the bill May 26, 2005).
-An omnibus energy package, the bill contains numerous environmentally related provisions.
+6, the Energy Policy Act of 2005, and the Senate passed its version of H.R.
+6 June 28, 2005.
+An omnibus energy package, the two versions of the bill contain numerous environmentally related provisions.
 Perhaps the most controversial include liability protection for the gasoline additive methyl tertiary butyl ether (MTBE), a renewable fuel standard, streamlined environmental permitting, and opening the Arctic National Wildlife Refuge (ANWR) to oil and gas explorations.
+The Senate bill includes some of these provisions, but not others, as discussed in this report.

 Early in the year the Senate Environment and Public Works Committee held hearings and scheduled markup of S. 131, the Clear Skies Act.
-However, the bill failed on a tie vote March 9, 2005, owing to the contentious nature of the debate over whether clean air regulation would be made more effective or weakened by the legislation, and whether it should include carbon dioxide.
-On March 16, 2005, the same committee ordered reported S. 606, the Reliable Fuels Act, which would amend the Clean Air Act to ban the gasoline additive MTBE, and providing for a replacement additive - ethanol.
+However, the bill failed on a tie vote March 9, 2005, owing to the contentious nature of the debate over whether clean air regulation would be made more effective or weakened by the legislation, and whether it should include the greenhouse gas carbon dioxide.